Here’s a question that gets asked a lot this time of year, as the high hopes we express as New Year’s resolutions begin to fade:

 The GPS of debt destruction: automated expense tracking

 Then computers came along and provided some help.
-For driving, you went to a site like MapQuest and told it where you were and wanted to go - then you’d print out the directions.
+For driving, you went to a site like MapQuest and told it where you were and wanted to go.
+Then you’d print out the directions.
 For financial destinations, programs like Quicken would keep track of your income and expenses, but only after you manually input everything you made and spent.

-When it comes to money-related destinations, same thing.
+When it comes to money-related destinations, same drill.
 After some setup, today’s sites and apps know what your goals are and where your money is.
 They automatically keep track of everything you make and spend.
 They make suggestions to help you reach your goals faster and allow you to see exactly where you are 24/7.

 How to use automatic expense tracking